Skip to content

 TX errors 0 dropped 0 overruns 0 carrier 0 collisions 0

-Finally, open a browser and ensure you can browse the web normally, indicating that the WI-FI issue has been resolved.
+Finally, open a browser.
+If you can access the internet normally, it indicates the WI-FI issue has been fixed.

-Alternatively, you can directly use cURL to verify if internet connectivity is successful:
+You can also directly use cURL to verify if the network connection is successful:

 Bash